App defaults

 These unassuming and reliable everyday tools are deeply integrated into my habits/routine, and handle life's background tasks allowing me to focus on what actually matters.
 My approach is to stick with default apps until they can't do what I need, only switching when the built-in option genuinely can't handle my use case.

-- Mail Server: Gmail, iCloud with custom domain
+- Mail Server: iCloud Mail with custom domain

 - To-Do: Reminders